 This lightweight pool cover pump removes standing water from above ground pool covers.
 Includes a removable intake screen for easy cleaning and maintenance, 3/4-inch garden hose connection, and a 550-gallon per hour flow rate.

-The Little Giant pool cover pump is a fully submersible, relatively inexpensive, lightweight, yet heavy-duty option for above ground pools.
+The Little Giant pool cover pump is a fully submersible, relatively inexpensive, lightweight, yet heavy-duty option for above-ground pools.
 Simply attach a 0.75-inch garden hose, plug it in, and start pumping.
-The Little Giant has an intake screen to prevent debris from clogging up your hose.
-And it includes a cord length of 25 feet, which should have no problem reaching any part of your pool.
+The Little Giant has an intake screen to prevent debris from clogging your hose.
+Its cord length is 25 feet, so it should reach any part of your pool.

 Note: This is not an automatic pool cover pump for water removal.
-It’s a manual pool cover pump.
-So pool owners must add and remove the pump manually from the cover.
-Do not leave the pump on the cover.
-Freezing could damage the pump.
+It’s a manual pump, so pool owners must add and remove the pump manually from the cover.
+Do not leave the pump on the cover; freezing could damage it.

 Why Do You Need a Swimming Pool Cover Pump?